The hardware and software of the device used in our laboratory are available at the following sites.

 - Yasutoshi Makino, Yoshikazu Furuyama, Seki Inoue, Hiroyuki Shinoda: HaptoClone (Haptic-Optical Clone) for Mutual Tele-Environment by Real-time 3D Image Transfer with Midair Force Feedback, Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems, pp. 1980-1990, San Jose Convention Center, San Jose, CA, USA, May 7–12, 2016.

-Recent results by Univ. of Tokyo
+Recent important results by Univ. of Tokyo

 Lateral Modulation: A Method to Intensify Haptic Sensation by Ultrasound